Calla Lily Meaning: Magnificent Beauty, Sexuality & Purity

 Calla Lily Meaning and the Romans

 Calla lilies are also often associated with funerals.
-Calla lilies are a symbol of death and associated with funerals.
+In this context, calla lilies are a symbol of death, especially an early death.
 In this capacity, calla lilies have been placed on the graves of youth who have suffered untimely deaths.